xvik/dropwizard-guicey/src/doc/docs/guide/installers.md

 Three types of installation supported.
 Installer should implement one or more of these interfaces:

 * `BindingInstaller` allows custom guice bindings.
-If installer doesn't implement this interface sinmple `bind(type)` will be called to register in guice.
+If installer doesn't implement this interface simple `bind(type)` will be called to register in guice.
 * `TypeInstaller` used for registration based on type (no instance created during installation).
 * `InstanceInstaller` used for instance registration.
 Instance created using `injector.getInstance(type)`.
 * `JerseyInstaller` used for registration of bindings in HK2 context.